chenyaofo/pytorch-cifar-models/README.md

 ## Use Models with Pytorch Hub

 You can simply use the pretrained models in your project with `torch.hub` API.
-It will automatically load the code and the pretrained weights from GitHub.
+It will automatically load the code and the pretrained weights from GitHub (If you cannot directly access GitHub, please check [this issue](https://github.com/chenyaofo/pytorch-cifar-models/issues/14) for solution).

 ``` python
 import torch